 Town Centre Private Schools holds its annual STEM Fair in May for students in grades 6 and 8.
 The Science Fair allows students to express their creativity, originality and to explore areas of scientific interest.
 From all of the projects presented in class, 2 students are chosen to represent their class in the Main Gymnasium during the first week of May.
 Participants spend this day demonstrating and explaining their experiments to Science Fair judges and fellow students.
 At the end of the day, all contestants gather together and 1st place, 2nd place, 3rd place, and finalists certificates are awarded to the winners.
 First place winners also receive a STEM Fair medal at the Academic Awards in June.

-The grade 3 to 8 students write speeches in preparation for the Ted Talks contest which is held in early December.
+The grade 5 and 7 students write speeches in preparation for the Ted Talks contest which is held in early December.
 Public speaking is an invaluable skill which allows students to gain confidence speaking in front of an audience in addition to learning a great deal from their research.
 Class finalists are selected to present their speeches in front of their peers and a panel of judges.
 With the high caliber of the speeches and enthusiastic presenters, the judges certainly have a difficult time selecting the grade champions.

-One highlight of the TCPS program is the extended care from 7:00 a.m. to 6:30 p.m. at no extra cost.
+One highlight of the TCPS program is the before school program (7:00 – 9:00 a.m.) and after school program (3:30 – 6:30 p.m.) which is included with tuition.
 Parents find this an asset; knowing that reliable and involved childcare is provided before and after the regular school hours.

-During the before school program, between 7:00 to 9:00 a.m., and the after school program, from 3:30 to 6:30 p.m., students remain in their classes with fellow students of the same age and teachers they know.
-They can participate in study hall, organized games and activities, or attend one of our many After School Courses.
+During the before school program and the after school program, students remain in their classes with fellow students of the same age and teachers they know.
+They can participate in study hall, organized games and activities, competitive sports league or attend one of our many After School Courses.